ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 - Docu is updated that cmake3 is required. thanks to Lukas Winkler for reporting.
+- To run all tests successfully, the `spec` and `list` plugin is required.
+  So if `ENABLE_TESTING` is checked, cmake checks the presence of a storage, a resolver, the list and the spec plugin.
+  Thanks to René Schwaiger
 - This will be the last release supporting Debian Wheezy (LTS support will stop in May)
   Directly after the release, Jessie (oldstable) with gcc 4.8.4 will